wtimme/OSM-Completionist/README.md

 If you're looking for **a full OpenStreetMap editor**, [download GoMap on the App Store][3].

+# Join our TestFlight beta!

+Do you want to help testing pre-releases of OSM Completionist?
+[Become a TestFlight tester][9] today! 🚀

 # Continuous delivery

 OSM Completionist makes use of fastlane.